nrdev88/nwabap-ui5uploader/README.md

 This module is based on the original gulp and grunt plugins.
 Though I didn't like the need of gulp or grunt in my projects purely for CI/CD.

 ## Donations
-If you like this port, you find it useful, it has value enough, please donate! :blush:
+If you like this port, you find it useful, it has value enough: please donate! ☺️

 Ethereum address: 0x951E9eDabD9C41B9A8386091E731Ab15FF574D4f